verklegarden/schnorr-on-evm/use-cases/Scribe.md

 See [Scribe](https://github.com/chronicleprotocol/scribe).

-Pushed the boundaries in terms of gas efficient multi signature updates.
+Pushed the boundaries in terms of gas efficient multisignature updates.